dabrady/qmk_firmware/readme.md

 ## Maintainers

 QMK is developed and maintained by Jack Humbert of OLKB with contributions from the community, and of course, [Hasu](https://github.com/tmk).
 The OLKB product firmwares are maintained by [Jack Humbert](https://github.com/jackhumbert), the Ergodox EZ by [ZSA Technology Labs](https://github.com/zsa), the Clueboard by [Zach White](https://github.com/skullydazed), and the Atreus by [Phil Hagelberg](https://github.com/technomancy).
+And my fork is maintained by me, Daniel.

 # Update Process

-1. Check out branch from ZSA's master branch:
+1. Check out branch from my default branch, `main` (which diverges from the ZSA upstream, which updates their default branch to match the latest firmware release):
-    1. `git remote add zsa https://github.com/zsa/qmk_firmware.git`
+    1. `git remote add dabrady https://github.com/dabrady/qmk_firmware.git`
     2. `git fetch --all`
     3. `git checkout -B branchname zsa/master`
     4. `git push -u zsa branchname`